 |Kindle Fire using Fire OS||Kindle using Kindle OS|

 – Kindle Fire HD

 Where can I find the MP3 file in Amazon Music?

 To find mp3 files added to Amazon Music locally:

 - Open Amazon Music.

 - Go to My Music.

 - Make sure Offline Music is selected.

-Hint: If you see Online Music, tap that and select Offline Music under How do you wan to listen?.
+Here’s how: If you see Online Music, tap it and select Offline Music under How do you want to listen?.